 - Save your data.
 While entering Hibernation Mode, the computer saves the contents of memory to the internal storage drive.
-However, for safety sake, it is best to save your data manually. - Data will be lost if you disconnect the AC adaptor before the save is completed.

-To prevent data loss, do not switch to Hibernation Mode while transferring data to external media, such as USB devices, memory media, or other external memory devices.
+However, for safety sake, it is best to save your data manually. - Data will be lost if you remove the battery or disconnect the AC adaptor before the save is completed. - To prevent data loss, do not switch to Hibernation Mode while transferring data to external media, such as USB devices, memory media, or other external memory devices.